 After you’ve completed nine trial work periods, the SSA will look over your income history.
 Your benefits would probably stop if you made over the SGA limit during the trial period.
 However, if you did not make SGA during the trial, your benefits would likely continue.

-If your benefits continue, and you’re still working, you can start an extended eligibility period.
+If your benefits continue and you’re still working, you can start an extended eligibility period.
 During the next 36 months, you can still receive benefits for any month you earn less than the SGA limit.

 Social Security Ticket to Work Program Benefits